airborne-commando/OPSEC-OSINT-Tools/README.md

     - *BBC Cameroon Investigation:* Used metadata and geolocation to verify military abuses.
 - **Law Enforcement**
     - *Tracking Stolen Property:* Monitored online marketplaces to recover stolen goods.
-    - *ShadowDragon’s SocialNet:* Mapped social networks from 200+ sources to aid investigations.
+    - *ShadowDragon’s SocialNet:* Mapped social networks from 200+ sources to aid investigations. [^dhsfoia]
 - **OPSEC Failures**
-    - *Guccifer 2.0:* Forgot to activate VPN, exposing real IP and identity.
+    - *Guccifer 2.0:* Forgot to activate VPN, exposing real IP and identity. [^doj]
-    - *Silk Road’s Ross Ulbricht:* Used personal email and left digital traces, leading to arrest.
+    - *Silk Road’s Ross Ulbricht:* Used personal email and left digital traces, leading to arrest. [^ulbricht]

 These guides collectively highlight the importance of strong operational security, the power and risks of OSINT, and the need for continuous vigilance and ethical conduct in information gathering and online behavior.